minami110/godot-signal-extensions/README.md

 [2, 4]
 ```

 Transforms each emitted value by applying a function.
-Also known as "map" in other reactive programming libraries.
+Also known as "map" in other reactive programming libraries. `map()` is an alias for `select()`.

 #### scan
 ```gdscript